lowlowd/WEALTHSIMPLE-BONUS/src/data/post/koho-vs-payday-loans-2025.md

 ---
 publishDate: 2025-11-05
-title: "KOHO vs. Payday Loans: The Smart Choice for 2025"
+title: 'KOHO vs. Payday Loans: The Smart Choice for 2025'
-excerpt: "Learn why KOHO is a safer, smarter alternative to high-interest payday loans.
-Get emergency funds with KOHO Cover."
+excerpt: 'Learn why KOHO is a safer, smarter alternative to high-interest payday loans.
+Get emergency funds with KOHO Cover.'
-category: "Fintech Comparison"
+category: 'Fintech Comparison'
-author: "Koho Referral Codes"
+author: 'Koho Referral Codes'
 image: ~/assets/images/blog/koho-payday-loans.png
-tags: ["KOHO", "Payday Loans", "Debt", "Fintech"]
+tags: ['KOHO', 'Payday Loans', 'Debt', 'Fintech']
 ---

 Life happens, and sometimes unexpected costs pop up when you least expect them.
 Your car might need a surprise repair, a bill might be higher than you planned for, or you might just run a little short on cash before your next payday.
 When you're in a tight spot, it can be tempting to look for a quick fix.
 For many years, one of the most visible options has been the payday loan.